Women and the Koran

 Umar added, "Surely Allah's Apostle carried out the penalty of Rajam, and so did we after him."

 So there you have it.
-When you hear of a woman being stoned or murdered for committing adultery or for having pre-marital relations in conservative Muslim jurisdictions such as Iran, Nigeria or Saudi Arabia the justification just might be this lost verse of the Koran.
+When you hear of a woman being stoned or murdered for committing adultery or having pre-marital relations in conservative Muslim jurisdictions such as Iran, Nigeria or Saudi Arabia, the justification just might be this lost verse of the Koran, if not the example of Muhammad.